The best dairy milk alternatives

 Nutrition: Shop-bought rice milk is usually fortified with vitamins and minerals, including calcium, vitamin B12, vitamin B3, and iron.

-Best use: Not so good in coffee because of its watery texture, but great for children to drink with biscuits.
+Best use: Not so good in coffee because of its watery texture, but great for cereal or to drink as you would a glass of cow's milk.

 Oat milk